RobVanProd/Aero/tutorials/01-getting-started.md

     *   `main` is the name of the function.
     *   `()` indicates that this function takes no parameters.
     *   `{ ... }` The function body is enclosed in curly braces.
-*   `io::println("Hello, world!");`: This line does the work of printing text to the screen.
+*   `println!("Hello, world!");`: This line does the work of printing text to the screen.
-    *   `io::println` calls the `println` function, which is part of the `io` module from Aero's standard library.
-The `::` syntax is used to access items within a module.
+    *   `println!` is a built-in macro that prints text followed by a newline.
+The `!` indicates it's a macro.
-    *   `"Hello, world!"` is a string literal that we pass as an argument to `println`.
+    *   `"Hello, world!"` is a string literal that we pass as an argument to `println!`.
     *   Aero statements are typically terminated with a semicolon `;`.

 ## Compiling and Running